epitech-toulouse/TemplateHubProject/README.md

 _Tell us which technologies do you want use or learn ?_<br/>

 ## What's next ?
-Copy and fill in the document at `https://github.com/Styvak/TemplateHubProject/blob/master/README.md`<br/>
+1) Copy and fill in this document<br/>
+2) Complete all italic part !
-You need to create your own project on intra on B2-HUB module.
+3) You need to create your own project on intra on BX-HUB module.